cloudnative-pg/api/README.md

 [![CloudNativePG](./logo/cloudnativepg.png)](https://cloudnative-pg.io/)

-# New Component for CloudNativePG
+# CloudNativePG API

-TODO
+This repository contains the latest version of the CloudNativePG API.